HoTT/HoTT-2023/local-information.md

 House](https://www.hyatt.com/en-US/hotel/pennsylvania/hyatt-house-pittsburgh-bloomfield-shadyside/pitxp),
-which is at a 30 minute walking distance from the conference venue ([map](https://goo.gl/maps/Czod8sxApR5nAzbE8)), at a reduced rate of **$119** for a room with one king size bed, and **$149** per night for a room with two queen size beds.
+which is at a 30 minute walking distance from the conference venue ([map](https://goo.gl/maps/Czod8sxApR5nAzbE8)), at a reduced rate of **$119** for a room with one king size bed, and **$149** per night for a room with two queen size beds (suitable for sharing).
 Booking at these special rates is accessible via [this link](https://www.hyatt.com/en-US/hotel/pennsylvania/hyatt-house-pittsburgh-bloomfield-shadyside/pitxp?corp_id=G-CMUL).